Azure/terraform/solution_template/vm-linux-terraform/README.md

 * Creates a `Terraform` template folder (tfTemplate)
 * Pre-configures `Terraform` remote state with the `Azure` backend

 Once all required resources have been provisioned to `Azure` the template will then execute a shell script on the VM using the custom script extension.
-The shell script will install `Terraform` v0.11.1 core runtime and the `Azure CLI` v2.0.
+The shell script will install latest `Terraform` core runtime and the `Azure CLI` v2.0.
 It then creates a `Terraform` template folder that is pre-configured to use `Terraform Remote State` with the `Azure` backend.
 The `Azure CLI` will also create the storage container required by remote state.

 Post Deployment Configuration Steps
 ===